2ZA: Change of ownership and reduction in local programming

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, which included, among other things, the Classic Hits branded stations.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

 In 1997 Classic Hits 97.8FM was renamed to Classic Hits ZAFM, at the time Southland's Classic Hits station was also known as Classic Hits ZAFM.

 In 1998 Classic Hits ZAFM was reduced to just 4 hours of local programming between 6 and 10 am 7 days a week.
 Outside this time nationwide shows based from Auckland took over, and the announcers simply called the station Classic Hits.
 The breakfast show was shortened to a 3-hour show in 2012 on all Classic Hits stations and local weekend programming removed.

 In 2001 branding was changed to Classic Hits 97.8 ZAFM and changed to Classic Hits 97.8 in 2008.

 Rebranding as The Hits

 On 28 April 2014, all stations part of the Classic Hits network were rebranded as The Hits.
 A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations with the former breakfast announcer moved to present a 6-hour show between 9am and 3pm.
 The Hits Wanganui daytime show presented by Daryl Mallett was networked into Manawatu.
-As of September 2017, the day show is presented by Jesse Archer, live from the Main Street studio.
+Between 2017 until around 2020, the day show was presented by Jesse Archer, live from the Main Street studio, however there is no longer any local programming on the station.